aclark4life/django-pci-auth/README.rst

   - Do these need to persist beyond a restart?

 - Track last four passwords and do not allow re-use.

+  - Do these need to persist beyond a restart?

-- Provide JavaScript as well as Django-side checking for 'strong' passwords.
+- Provide JavaScript to check for strong passwords inline.
 - Force password reset after X amount of time.

 - Set inactivity timeouts.